ob-yekt/simpleskills/README.md

 - **Admin-customizable Hardcore Tweaks**: Reduced HP (-50%) and XP gain (0.2x)
 - **Bragging Rights**: Red skull icon shows everyone you’re embarking on an Ironman journey.
 - **Death Announcements**: Notify the server of your total level if you fall.
+- **Enforced Mode**: Forces all players on the server to stay in Ironman Mode.

 Perfect for players who crave a brutal, rewarding challenge or want to stand out in their community.